protonemedia/inertiajs-tables-laravel-query-builder/README.md

 #### Columns

-With the `column` method, you can specify which columns you want to be toggleable, sortable,and searchable.
-You need to pass in at least a key or label for each column.
+With the `column` method, you can specify which columns you want to be toggleable, sortable, and searchable.
+You must pass in at least a key or label for each column.

 ```php
 Inertia::render('Page/Index')->table(function (InertiaTable $table) {